pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 Credit-Based Shaping Overview
 -----------------------------

-   The shaper maintains an amount of credit that changes depending on whether the interface is currently transmitting or idle.
-Frame transmission is only allowed when the credit count is non-negative.
-When frames are transmitted, credit decreases with the channel data rate (`send slope`) until the  transmission is complete.
-When there is no transmission, credit increases with a rate called `idle slope`.
+   ..
+The shaper maintains an amount of credit that changes depending on whether the
+   .. interface is currently transmitting or idle.
+Frame transmission is only allowed
+   .. when the credit count is non-negative.
+When frames are transmitted, credit
+   .. decreases with the channel data rate (`send slope`) until the  transmission is
+   .. complete.
+When there is no transmission, credit increases with a rate called
+   .. `idle slope`.
 The next frame can begin transmitting when the credit is zero or positive.
+   ..
 The idle slope controls the average outgoing data rate.

+.. **TODO** melyik layerben van es mi celja;

+The Credit Based Shaping (CBS) is an algorithm designed for network traffic management.
+Its core function is to limit the bandwidth a Traffic Class queue can transmit, ensuring optimal bandwidth distribution.
+It helps smoothing out bursts by delaying the transmission of successive frames.
+CBS helps in mitigating network congestion in bridges and enhancing overall network performance.

 In CBS, each outgoing queue is associated with a credit counter.
 The credit counter accumulates credits when the queue is idle, and consumes credits when